Is Sidemount Diving Technical Diving?

 How did sidemount diving develop?

-Sidemount diving was originally conceived by sump divers in the UK, who needed a rudimentary gas system to pass through flooded cave sections.
-Traditional scuba gear was too bulky for their needs, so they adopted a method of attaching smaller cylinders to the waistbelt of their climbing harnesses.
-The potential of sidemount configuration quickly caught the attention of the wider cave diving community and it quickly began being incorporated for cave exploration in Mexico and Florida.
-Through the 1980s and 90s, leading cave explorers adapted rudimentary sidemount configurations into fully functional diving systems; including a BCD, inflators, pull dumps, and a variety of more diving-specialized harness designs.
+Sidemount diving was originally conceived by sump divers in the UK.
+They needed a rudimentary gas system to pass through flooded cave sections.
+Traditional scuba gear was too bulky for their needs.
+For that reason, they adopted a method of attaching smaller cylinders to the waistbelt of their climbing harnesses.

-Sidemount diving remained in the cave diving niche until 2012 when mainstream dive training agencies recognized the benefits and appeal of sidemount diving for recreational divers.
-Within 1-2 years most dive training agencies had released sidemount courses for recreational diving and, in some cases, also for technical divers.
+Within 1-2 years most dive training agencies had released sidemount courses for recreational diving.
+In some cases, also for technical divers.
 Sidemount has exploded in popularity since, with a recorded growth of about 10% per year (TDI/SDI training figures 2017/18).

 Read a full description of the history of sidemount diving: